awesomemotive/easy-digital-downloads/readme.txt

 **Sell and Track Software License Keys**

 [Software Licensing](https://easydigitaldownloads.com/downloads/software-licensing/?utm_source=extension&utm_medium=description_tab&utm_content=software-licensing&utm_campaign=readme) for Easy Digital Downloads provides a complete license key generation, activation, and checking system.
-It allows you to provide license keys along with your digital products that can then be used to properly license and activate the buyer’s copy of the software.
+It allows you to provide license keys along with your digital products that can then be used to properly license and activate the buyer's copy of the software.

 Includes a complete integration pack for delivering automatic upgrades for premium WordPress plugins and themes.